17 best beaches in Curacao you have to visit!

 Yes, Curacao beaches are extremely good.
 Most beaches have cliffs on both sides of the bay protecting the water from strong waves.
 The water quality is great and the beaches in Curacao are amazing for snorkeling and swimming.

-Cas Abao beach is the number 1 beach in Curacao.
+Cas Abao Beach is the number 1 beach in Curacao.
 It has been ranked among the top 21 beaches in the world.
 The water is crystal clear and shallow and there are lots of tropical fish for snorkeling.